Fumeng-Yang/ReviewAdvisor/data/README.md

 <br>

-The basic statistics of our dataest is shown in the table below.
+The basic statistics of our dataset is shown in the table below.
 Note that NIPS only provide reviews for accepted papers to the public.

 |  | ICLR | NIPS | Both |